axemonkey/challenge/src/challenges/2025-XX-XX-bark-at-the-moon.md

 <section class="challenge challenge-intro">

-## May 2025: "Bark at the Moon" by Ozzy Osbourne
+## XXX 2025: "Bark at the Moon" by Ozzy Osbourne

 * **The challenge**: Jake E. Lee's magnificent octopus, "[Bark at the Moon](https://song.link/gb/i/192826926)", has been required reading for metal guitarists for around forty years.
 The Brothers must try to get the whole thing down in one go.